anphase/pmn.nz/books.md

 ---
 layout: page
 title: Books
-permalink: ../pmn.nz/books/
+permalink: /books
 date:   2019-08-17
 ---

 I try to read books every now and again.
 I mainly read non-fiction books covering a wide range of topics that interest me.
-I will add an * to books that stood out to me and write a blurb where I can.
+I will rate the books out of 5 and add an asterisk * to books that stood out to me and write a blurb where I can.

 *last updated: {{ page.date }}*